Can Dogs Eat Chocolate? Chocolate Toxicity in Dogs Calculator.

 Offering chocolate to dogs is highly discouraged for several important reasons:

-• Toxicity: Chocolate contains theobromine and caffeine, both of which are toxic to dogs.
+• Toxicity: Chocolate contains theobromine and caffeine, which are toxic to dogs.
 Dogs cannot metabolize these compounds as efficiently as humans, leading to potential poisoning.

 • Health Risks: Ingestion of chocolate can lead to a range of health issues in dogs, including: